 Why Study Electromechanical Engineering Technology at Vermont State?

-- Prepare for graduate studies: Many of Vermont State’s Electromechanical Engineering Technology students continue on to earn a master’s degree in a related field.
+Foundation for Graduate Studies: Gain a solid foundation for further studies in our rigorous, ABET-accredited program.
+Many of Vermont State’s Electromechanical Engineering Technology students continue on to earn a master’s degree in a related field.

-- Strong professional network: Vermont State University has an electromechanical engineering technology advisory council led by employers looking to hire our graduates.
+Connections for Success: Get the inside track for career opportunities.
+Vermont State has established an electromechanical engineering technology advisory council, led by employers eager to hire our graduates.

 What You’ll Learn